-The company has commenced operating a number of corporately owned education centres in the Australian market as part of a strategy to drive growth and greater franchisee engagement.
+The company continues to operate a number of corporately owned education centres in the Australian market as part of a strategy to drive growth and greater franchisee engagement.
 More details are set out in the CEO's Report.
 It is expected that future growth will continue to be in line with recent experience.